The Best Foreign Currency Accounts in Australia in 2024

 Which banks have foreign currency accounts in Australia?

-So can I open a foreign currency account in Australia?
+So can I open a multi currency account in Australia?

 Yes.
 You’ll have to hold a local Australian dollar account first.
 If you need to set one up, allow a few days before you set-up your foreign currency account with your bank.